What Is Impedance in Audio? The Secret to Superior Sound

 Audio Interfaces100 – 10,000

-Table comparing typical impedance levels of various audio components.
+Table comparing typical average impedance levels of various audio components.

 Keep in mind that these values are approximate and can vary depending on the specific model and manufacturer.
 It’s essential to check the impedance ratings of your audio equipment before connecting them to ensure proper impedance matching and achieve the best audio quality possible.